New book release August of 2019!

-A call from her mother forces Cara to put aside her career in Chicago and return to her home in Wisconsin to care for her ailing grandmother.
-While journeying with her beloved Gram through the diagnosis of possible Alzheimer’s disease, she loses and then rediscovers her passion for art and experiences the resurrection of her past love for Dr. Peter Andresen. .
-Art is her passion, but can it ever replace her need for love and family?
+Cara Olson is forced to put aside her struggling art career in Chicago to care for her ailing grandmother in Wisconsin.
+While journeying with her beloved Gram through the diagnosis of possible Alzheimer’s disease, she loses and then rediscovers her passion for art and experiences the resurrection of a past love.

 Divorced mom and cancer survivor Carol Schneider is desperate to save her rebellious son, Nate, from his recent bad choices and with the help of her Shoreview Wool Gatherer friends, signs up for a weaving class on a small island in the West of Ireland, where excursions for family members are included, hoping the change will give her son a more expansive view of life’s possibilities.
 There she meets the O’Connor family, including the charming widower, Quinn O’Connor and his beautiful, willful niece and fey grandmother.
 The over-protective Uncle and determined mother are thrown together when the teens get involved in an island legend involving a displaced leprechaun, angry fairies and a family curse related to stolen treasure.